juxhouse/bela-resources/Concepts.md

 #### Built Elements

 **Built** elements refer to elements that actually exist in your production artifacts.
-They are imported to BELA and cannot be deleted or altered (only augmented) by any user.
-See "Sources" below.
+They are imported to BELA in bulk and cannot be individually deleted or altered (only augmented) by any user.
+See [Sources](#sources) below.

 > [!TIP]